ejpcmac/typed_struct_lens/README.md

 ## Rationale

-If you define your structs with TypedStruct and used Lens alongside, you may end up defining lenses for your fields:
+If you define your structs with TypedStruct and use Lens alongside, you may end up defining lenses for your fields:

 ```elixir